 The oscillator section of the card has two adjustable features, creep speed and minimum field current.
-With the accelerator at maximum ohms or volts, the creep speed can be adjusted by Function 2 of the Handset or a trimpot.
+The creep speed can be adjusted by Function 2 of the handset.
 The field control section allows the adjustment of the field weakening level in order to set the top speed of the motor.
-This top speed function (Minimum Field Current) is enabled when the armature current is less than the value set by Function 24 and the accelerator input voltage is less than 1 volt.
-Top Speed can be adjusted by Function 7 of the Handset or a trimpot.
+This top speed function (Minimum Field Current) is enabled when the armature current is less than the value set by Function 24.
+Top Speed can be adjusted by Function 7 of the handset.